Certified Criminal Specialists in Long Beach

 of Peacock & Le Beau to represent you, you can have confidence in

-the fact that our attorney, Stephen is a California State Bar certified
+the fact that one of our attorneys, Stephen, is a California State Bar

-criminal law specialist.
+certified criminal law specialist.
 What does this mean?
-It means that he has passed
+It means that

-a rigorous process of testing and evaluation and has subsequently won
+he has passed a rigorous process of testing and evaluation and has subsequently

 To put it more simply, it means that we have a reputation for getting the